DuncanSchouten/barber-jekyll/_works/cgph.markdown

 Nonetheless, I incorporated as much research and testing into my process as was possible, operating on the principle that some data is better than none.
 </div>

+### Outcomes

+Since launch, the new site has seen a **60% increase in online booking inquiries** compared to the same time period in the previous year.

 ## Research and Discovery
 {: .portfolio-item .section-title}